From Dartmeet, on the B3357

 One custom associated with the Coffin Stone is that, on the death of a person who was highly regarded in the area, the procession would be accompanied by a stonemason.
 During their rest on Dartmeet Hill, the mason would inscribe the initials of the deceased on the Coffin Stone, together with a small cross.
 I have not been able to discover the owners of the initials (E.B. and I.P.) that can be seen on the left-hand stone in the above photograph.
 However, two others that I have been able to identify are S.C. and A.C., which represent Samuel Caunter of Dartmeet and Aaron Cleave of Hexworthy respectively.

 It is thought that the last person to be rested on the Coffin Stone was Sally Satterley of Hexworthy, in 1901.
-Sally and her husband Tom were the builders of Jolly Lane Cot, the last house to be ‘built in a day’.
-They originally built it for Sally’s father John, in order that he could marry her stepmother Ann and provide a house for them to live in.
+Sally, who was born on 10th July 1814, was the daughter of Peter and Martha Hannaford of Walkhampton.
+Sally met Tom Satterley, son of John and Jane Satterley, and they were married in Lydford church in 1841.
+Sally and Tom were instrumental in the building of Jolly Lane Cott, the last house to be ‘built in a day’.
 When looking for a site for the cottage the local farmers were not keen to give up any of their productive land.
 However, on the day of the Holne Revel in 1835, all the local farmers went off to enjoy the fair and to make merry.
 In their absence, Sally and Tom gathered together a group of labourers and set about building the cottage.
 By the time the farmers returned home, late that evening and probably the worse for drink, the roof was on and a fire was burning in the hearth.
 In accordance with tradition, any man who could build a house and have a fire burning in the hearth in one day was entitled to the freehold on that house.
-So it was with John and Ann Satterly and some time later, presumably on death of her parents, the cottage was occupied by Sally and Tom themselves.
+Sally and Tom originally built the house for Tom and his parents and Sally joined them on their marriage in 1841, until his parents’ death within a few weeks of each other, in 1845.
+Sally and Tom continued to live in the house with their family of two girls, followed by three more in later years.
+(Our thanks go to Jan Palmer for providing the information on Sally and Tom Satterley of Jolly Lane Cott).